A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Training Paradigms

 \paragraph{LLM Backbone.} As most LLMs are extensively pretrained on large-scale datasets and capture broad knowledge, many frameworks freeze the LLM, using it solely to generate human-understandable outputs.
 In frameworks involving pretraining or instruction tuning \cite{dockylin,hrvda}, freezing the LLM backbone helps preserve its knowledge and reduce training costs.
 However, some approaches enable LLMs to be trained during continued pretraining \cite{laytokenllm} or instruction tuning \cite{doclayllm} to better capture VRD domain knowledge and enhance multimodal alignment.
 In supervised fine-tuning stages, the LLM backbone is typically made trainable to adapt to the target domain \cite{llavar}.

-\paragraph{Vision/Multimodal Encoders.} They are employed to encode multimodal features, which are subsequently aligned with LLM text representations by projectors or adaptors.
-Similar to LLM backbones, vision \cite{vit} and multimodal encoders \cite{layoutlmv3} are often kept frozen during pretraining to preserve learned knowledge \cite{texthawk2,llavar}.
+\paragraph{Multimodal Encoders.} They are employed to encode multimodal features, which are subsequently aligned with LLM text representations by projectors or adapters.
+Similar to LLM backbones, vision \cite{vit}, and multimodal encoders \cite{layoutlmv3} are often kept frozen during pretraining to preserve learned knowledge \cite{texthawk2,llavar}.
 Feng et al.~\shortcite{feng2024docpedia} use a Swin Transformer to encode frequency-domain images, pretrained from scratch.
 To enhance multimodal feature learning, Li et al.~\shortcite{li2024enhancing} make the ViT encoder trainable while freezing LayoutLMv3, enabling knowledge distillation via contrastive learning.
 During instruction tuning, vision encoders are typically unfrozen to improve alignment and task-specific adaptation \cite{dockylin,hrvda}.
-Conversely, in dual-encoder frameworks, vision encoders with diverse resolution inputs are often frozen to enhance visual representation from hierarchical inputs.
-In supervised fine-tuning, there is no standard practice regarding encoder trainability; it is mainly determined empirically.
+Conversely, in dual-encoder frameworks, vision encoders with inputs at diverse resolutions are often frozen to enhance the representation of hierarchical inputs.
+In supervised fine-tuning, there is no standard practice for encoder trainability.

 \paragraph{Projectors and Adaptors.} They play a crucial role in feature alignment and lightweight tuning.
 Projectors are typically employed to align visual or layout features with the LLM input space \cite{park2024hierarchical} and encode layout information \cite{instructdoc}.
 These modules are mainly trainable throughout the entire training process.
 Adaptors, on the other hand, are designed for efficient, task-specific tuning, often leveraging LoRA-style updates \cite{mplugdocowl,mplugdocowl15} or cross-attention mechanisms \cite{textmonkey,texthawk} to integrate multi-aspect inputs with minimal parameter changes.
 Plug-and-play components, such as visual abstractors \cite{mplugdocowl} or compressors \cite{mplugdocowl2}, have also been introduced to reduce the dimensionality of visual features.
-These adaptors are usually trained during instruction tuning or supervised fine-tuning phases.
+These adaptors are usually trained during instruction tuning or during supervised fine-tuning.